apigee/cloud-foundry-apigee/docs/apigee-service-broker-prerequisites.md

 - CF CLI

-    A recent version of the [CF command line interface](https://github.com/cloudfoundry/cli) that includes required support for route-services operations.
-Confirmed working with v6.20.0.
+    The most recent version of the [CF command line interface](https://github.com/cloudfoundry/cli) that includes required support for route-services operations.
+Confirmed working with v6.36.1.

 - An active Apigee Edge account.